mongodb/terraform-provider-mongodbatlas/website/docs/r/cloud_provider_snapshot_restore_job.html.markdown

 * `target_group_id` -	Name of the target Atlas project of the restore job.
 Only visible if deliveryType is automated.
 * `target_cluster_name` -	Name of the target Atlas cluster to which the restore job restores the snapshot.
 Only visible if deliveryType is automated.
 * `timestamp` - Timestamp in ISO 8601 date and time format in UTC when the snapshot associated to snapshotId was taken.
 * `oplogTs` - Timestamp in the number of seconds that have elapsed since the UNIX epoch from which to you want to restore this snapshot.
-This is the first part of an Oplog timestamp.
+    Three conditions apply to this parameter:
+    * Enable Point-in-Time restores on your cluster.
+    * Specify oplogInc.
+    * Specify either oplogTs and oplogInc or pointInTimeUTCSeconds, but not both.
 * `oplogInc` - Oplog operation number from which to you want to restore this snapshot.
 This is the second part of an Oplog timestamp.
+    Three conditions apply to this parameter:
+    * Enable Point-in-Time restores on your cluster.
+    * Specify oplogTs.
+    * Specify either oplogTs and oplogInc or pointInTimeUTCSeconds, but not both.
 * `pointInTimeUTCSeconds` - Timestamp in the number of seconds that have elapsed since the UNIX epoch from which you want to restore this snapshot.
+    Two conditions apply to this parameter:
+    * Enable Point-in-Time restores on your cluster.
+    * Specify either pointInTimeUTCSeconds or oplogTs and oplogInc, but not both.

 ## Import